-- 4) Statutory Authority: Illinois Rural/Downstate Act [410 ILCS 65] - A Complete Description of the Subjects and Issues Involved: Part 596 will be amended to add definitions for several terms, including Federally Qualified Health Centers.
-Language will be added to clarify that IDPH can fund projects for a certain time frame, depending on whether clinical services are provided.
-New Sections are proposed to describe application standards and to integrate requirements from the Grant Funds Recovery Act.
-Requirements of Public Act 96-1064 will be incorporated into this Part.
-Specifically, grantees (whose grants equal or exceed \$250,000 for capital construction costs or professional services) are now required to provide certifications that the grantee will comply with the Business Enterprise Program Practices for minority-owned business, female-owned businesses and businesses owned by persons with disabilities as stipulated in the Business Enterprise for Minorities, Females and Persons with Disabilities Act.
+- 12) Have all the changes agreed upon by the agency and JCAR been made as indicated in the agreements issued by JCAR?
+Yes - 13) Will this rulemaking replace any emergency rulemaking currently in effect?
+No - 14) Are there any amendments pending on this Part?
+No - 15) Summary and Purpose of Rulemaking: Language was added to clarify that the Department of Public Health can fund projects for a specified time frame, depending on whether clinical services are provided.
+New sections were incorporated to describe application standards and to integrate requirements of the Illinois Grant Funds Recovery Act.
+Also, requirements of Public Act 96-1064 are included.
+Specifically, grantees (whose grants equal or exceed \$250,000 for capital construction costs or professional services) are now required to provide certifications that the grantee will comply with the Business Enterprise Program practices for minority-owned businesses, female-owned businesses and businesses owned by persons with disabilities as stipulated in the Business Enterprise for Minorities, Females and Persons with Disabilities Act.
 Finally, grantees will also need to certify that they will comply with Section 2-105 of the Illinois Human Rights Act regarding equal employment opportunities and affirmative action policies.